Program 2021

 The bank become green

-BCC Staranzano e Villesse, chaired by Carlo Antonio Feruglio, is the first Cooperative Credit Bank in Italy to have installed a charging station for electric cars outside the headquarters of the credit institution.
+BCC Venezia Giulia, chaired by Carlo Antonio Feruglio, is the first Cooperative Credit Bank in Italy to have installed a charging station for electric cars outside the headquarters of the credit institution.
 The project is part of the strategic objectives promoted by the bank for the development of sustainable mobility.
-The BCC Staranzano e Villesse has also invested in electric company cars for employee travel.
+The BCC Venezia Giulia has also invested in electric company cars for employee travel.

 Venue

-Climate change, environmental education, research against pollution, the eco-sustainable development of society, the 17 UN sustainable development goals and plastic free are the pillars of the festival that will have its beating heart in Cavriglia, in the province of Arezzo, and in which, in addition to the representatives of the international scientific community, students of different levels and levels who are the real protagonists of Motumundi will talk.
+Climate change, environmental education, research against pollution, eco-sustainable development of society and the 17 UN sustainable development goals and plastic free are the pillars of the festival which has its beating heart in Tuscany, and in which, annually, the representatives of the international scientific community, the academic world, diplomacy and the students of different levels who are the true protagonists of Motumundi.

 Social Programme